Qualified Medical Herbalist

 A practicing medical herbalist since 1990, Anita is a member of the National Institute of Medical Herbalists and the College of Practitioners of Phytotherapy and has a masters degree in herbal medicine.

-She runs a busy, full-time practice and Herbal Dispensary – Medicine Tree – in West Malling in Kent.
+Anita runs a busy, full-time practice and Herbal Dispensary – Medicine Tree – in West Malling in Kent.
 Anita is also currently lead tutor on the Foundation Course in herbal medicine for Heartwood.
 She has worked our consultant gynaecologist Anne Henderson since 2006 as part of the multidisciplinary team, and feels that herbal medicine has much to offer women as they approach and move through menopause.

 Herbal medical treatment is a person-centred rather than disease centred approach, but as people, we cannot help but start with our symptoms.
 The menopause symptom areas most responsive from a herbal perspective are hot flushes, night sweats, sleep problems, low energy, mood changes and cognitive wellbeing, and change to menstrual regularity and flow.
 Other symptoms may respond well to herbal therapy, but are slightly more complex in their origin, so may require a much more practitioner-led approach.